Case Study: AGV Accelerates Efficiency at Toyota Motor Manufacturing

 Before we implemented our MasterMover AGV, we had quite a lot of issues on this resin back door process.
 It was one member who would spend all day just driving back and forwards.
 So quite a lot of waste for Toyota.Ryan OakleyAssembly Engineer, Toyota

 Previously, the driving process was completed using a ride-on-tow tractor and a licensed driver.
 That meant that each shift needed dedicated resources for the transportation process.
-Identifying this as a non-value-adding activity and an area of waste, Toyota wanted to investigate automating the driving process to maximise efficiency.
+Identifying this as a non-value-adding activity and an area of waste, Toyota wanted to investigate automating the driving process to maximize efficiency.

 Having identified the problem, Toyota explored the options to automate its driving processes by investigating the market.